-Oscar is a doctor and broadcaster with a passion for demystifying the unnecessarily complicated world of medical science.
-He featured in the hit Channel 4 series 24 Hours in A&E before going on to present his own award-winning prime-time documentary for BBC2, Born Too White – an immersive exposé of the mutilation and murder of people living with Albinism in East Africa.
+First featured in the hit Channel 4 series 24 Hours in A&E, Oscar then went on to present his own award-winning prime-time documentary for BBC2, Born Too White – an immersive exposé of the mutilation and murder of people living with Albinism in East Africa.
 He has featured on BBC Breakfast, BBC Radio 4, BBC Radio 2, co-hosted The Surgery on BBC Radio 1 and presents across the BBC, ITV and Channel 4.
 His first book, How to be a Dad: The Ultimate Guide to Pregnancy, Birth & Dirty Nappies was published in 2019.